Phonics and Early Reading

 - The books cover fiction, non-fiction and rhyme

-- The decodable reading book is taken home/access to the online reading book given
+- The decodable reading book is taken home as well as access to the online reading book given through a QR code.

 - The children are expected to read this to an adult, practicing and consolidating their skills in phonics